sodonnel/puppet-modules/readme.md

 All the boxes are created with two network interfaces - one is a NAT adapter that allows the box to reach the internet via your laptops network connection.
 The other is a host only adapter, that allows the Virtual box instances to talk to each other on that network, and also for you to ssh onto the boxes from the host (your laptop).

 I have run these boxes on machines with 16GB and 12GB of RAM, and they seem to work well.
 I suspect you will need at least 8GB on the host for the Hadoop VM, but 16 would be better.

+### Accessing the Host Only Network

+Prior to Mac OS Mojave, the host only network worked flawlessly for me.
+However after a fresh Mojave install, plus also upgrading Virtual box and many other things I found the host only network was not accessible from the host to the VMs.
+The issue appeared to be due to the routing table on the host, but I have not been able to figure out why the routes are not automatically added.

+By running the following, you can add a route, but it will be lost on each reboot:

+    sudo route -nv add -net 192.168.33 -interface vboxnet0

+That resolves the issue for me.

 ## Boxes